 Gold is a dream, unlike its metallic brothers and sisters like mercury, lead, iron, and bronze.
 Ultimate accomplishments are crowned in gold.
 Paris chose Venus with a golden apple.
 Golden halls are adorned for long lines of kings and queens proved by the power of the luminescent metal.
 An athlete raises a golden goblet on a pedestal: a winner.
 The bearer of gold is worthy or chosen for it.

 The search for gold has been fraught.
 Like many precious metals and gems, gold has long been the reason for colonialism.
-Mining work is and has been given to slaves or native people.
+Mining work is and has been given to slaves or native peoples.
 It has been reason to excavate swaths of land.
-The entire Americas became grounds for uprooting when the conquistadors searched, in madness, for El Dorado, a real, or imagined, or hallucinated city of gold.
+The entire Americas became grounds for uprooting when the conquistadors searched, in madness, for El Dorado, a hallucinated city of gold.
 When the original gold diggers crawled over the west, sifting streams with peering eyes, long beards, burnt and chapped skin.
 Yes, these are the conquerors, in whatever form they take.
 These are the people looking to uncover a heaven on the earth, to uproot, export what the good earth has for the crowning of themselves or their kings.
 How can you adorn yourself in something that has been stolen?
 Crowning oneself, clothing oneself in order to name oneself is a kind of freedom.
 But we can clothe ourselves in items not pillaged or mined from spoils of conquest or through the subjugation of others.
 Being chosen, feeling the sensation of glory can’t come from the desperate pillaging for the material of the crown.
 A crown can’t make a king, like a title can’t make a leader.

 Robert Frost’s transient gold is a dissipation of that glimmering moment in all beginnings that is swallowed by time: a sunset overtaken by night.
 Gold simultaneously signifies its grandeur, and its opposite.
 While gold represents wealth, leadership, and accomplishment, it also represents emptiness.
 The golden apple is a pyrrhic victory, the golden calf is a lie.